 Living with chronic pain is challenging, but somatic therapy offers hope and practical tools for reclaiming your relationship with your body.
 This approach can help you build a foundation for sustainable pain management and improved quality of life by addressing the complex interconnections between physical sensations, emotions, and nervous system patterns.

-As you consider whether somatic therapy might be right for you, remember that healing is a personal journey.
+As you consider whether somatic therapy might be right for you, remember that what works is personal.
 The most effective approach is one that resonates with your unique needs and experiences.

 If you’re interested in exploring somatic therapy for chronic pain or learning more about how it can complement ketamine-assisted psychotherapy, I welcome you to reach out.
-Together, we can develop a personalized approach to help you live well despite pain—and perhaps even discover new possibilities for healing you hadn’t thought possible.
+Together, we can develop a personalized approach to help you live well despite pain.